ryanblakeley/terrafarm-frontend/NOTES/ROADMAP/RESOURCE_SHARING.md

 ## Resource Sharing

 ### Story
-Let’s look at 4 entities that a user creates: an Organization, a Project, a Task, and a Resource.
+- Post resources such as land, labor, equipment, compost, seeds, and materials.
+- Create organizations, projects, and tasks; and at any of those three levels describe resource requirements.
+- Offer or request resources that match requirement descriptions; and the other party accepts or declines the engagement.

+### Details
 Organizations are parent objects for Projects, and Projects are parent objects for Tasks.

-Organizations, Projects, and Tasks can have Wish Lists.
-A Wish List is a list of items that describe desired resources.
-A Wish List has a text field that is something the user just types.
+Organizations, Projects, and Tasks can have Wish Lists which describe resource requirements.

-A resource owner may offer one of his resources to an Organization, Project, or Task.
-If he is responding to a Wish List item, he should be able to indicate that in the offer.
+A resource owner may offer one of his or her resources to an Organization, Project, or Task.

-From the other side, an administrator for an Organization, Project, or Task may identify someone else’s resource as being a good fit for something on their Wish List.
-That person would “Request” the resource and indicate the Wish List item that the Resource addresses.
+A user with permission to request a resource can do so from the resource page or the organziation, project, or task page.

+In the future, wish list items might have a field `candidateResources`.
+With this feature, a user offering or requesting a resource could indicate a wish list item that the offer or request is linked to.

-Depending on which party initiates the potential allocation, the other party is given a notice and has the ability to respond Yes or No.
+Depending on which party initiates the connection, the other party is given a notice and has the ability to respond Yes or No.

-In the future I would like to get more fine-grained about allocations by adding a Resource Availability mechanism.
-This would be something that describes how much access to that resource is being allocated.
-Like if I’m saying you can use this tractor for your project, it would say you can use for up to a week.
-And then on that Resource’s page, there would be a calendar for showing the allocation schedule.

-This last part isn’t an top priority at present, but just something on the roadmap.
+In the future it would be good to add "resource availability".
+Allocation would need to be temporally specific.